 Fall Semester Units

 English 101 Intro to College Writing and Reading 3

 Gened CORE 120 Historical Perspectives 3

 History 124 American History to 1877 (Area C) 3

-BA World Language course 4
+General Education elective 3

 Intrauniversity 104 New Student Seminar 1

 PEGNRL 192 Personal Health and Fitness for Life 1

-Total Credits 15
+Total Credits 14

 Spring Semester Units

 English 102 Intro to College Writing, Reading, Research 3

 Math 139 Quantitative Reasoning 3

 History 154 Western Civ or 155 Modern Europe (Area A) 3

-BA World Language course 4

 Gened CORE 130 Individual and Society 3

+General Education elective 3

-Total Credits 16
+Total Credits 15

 Notes: The math and English courses you will take during your first year will depend on placement exam scores.
 This four-year plan reflects the math and English courses most common for students in this major.
 All students are encouraged to complete placement testing prior to attending Warhawks SOAR (Student Orientation, Advising, and Registration).
+History 124, recommended in the first semester, satisfies the university U.S. Racial/Ethnic Diversity Requirement.

-For the Bachelor of Arts degree requirements, students must complete two semesters of a world language or demonstrate proficiency in a world language through the second level on the UW System placement test in Spanish, French, or German.
-Students who are native speakers of a language other than English are eligible to waive the language requirement.
-Opportunities: The History Department is represented by two student organizations: History Club, which is open to all students with an interest in history and Phi Alpha Theta, a history honor society.
-If you are interested in these organizations, contact the History Department for information.
+Opportunities: The History Department is represented by two student organizations: History Club, open to all students with an interest in history and Phi Alpha Theta, a history honor society.
+If you are interested in these organizations, contact the History Department for more information.